Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 Chronic pain is not always physical.
 Sometimes those with mental health disorders awaken, breathe, and go to bed in pain.
 As with physical issues, treatment may involve medication and coping strategies.
 Each day requires courage.

 Some Christians respond to another’s chronic pain with platitudes that seem dismissive.
 “Just give it to God and you won’t be anxious,” or “You cannot be down if you rejoice enough.”
 These are beautiful sentiments on the surface.
-Who doesn’t want simple solutions to pain?
+Who doesn’t want simple solutions?
 There’s only one hitch to all this promised comfort:

 It is not real hope for those in chronic emotional pain.